Creating a level

 In the title field, enter a short, descriptive name for your new level.
 To avoid confusion with User Roles or other plugins, we recommend the naming convention title + Level.
 E.g. if you want to name it Subscriber, consider using Subscriber Level instead.

-You should see the following tabs just below the title field, in no particular order:
+You should see the following tabs just below the title field:

 If you have more than 1 level, you can add this level as an extension.
-This means that any restriction or capability will be inherited.
+This means that access conditions and capabilities will be inherited.
 Click here to read more.

 Select whether unauthorized users should be redirected to another page/URL, or if they should see a teaser (everything before the < !–more–> tag) along with content from another page, such as a login form.